google-deepmind/mujoco/doc/APIreference/APItypes.rst

 mjModel
 ~~~~~~~

 This is the main data structure holding the MuJoCo model.
 It is treated as constant by the simulator.
+Some specific
+details regarding datastructures in :ref:`mjModel` can be found below in :ref:`tyNotes`.

 .. mujoco-include:: mjModel

 .. _mjOption: